-- Creating a mission that should be broken down into two separate entities.
+- Creating a mission that should be broken down into two separate ones.

 #4.
-Your missions should follow the app's UX flow
+Your missions should follow the user flow

-Your product has been crafted to be used a certain way, so a great practice is to follow the app's natural UX flow, and avoid jumping from unrelated parts of your product between two missions.
+Your product has been crafted to be used a certain way, so a great practice is to follow the product's natural user flow, and avoid jumping from unrelated parts of your product between two missions.

-To achieve this effect, try as much as possible to have your missions start with the previous mission's end screen: doing so will help your testers to avoid confusion.
+To achieve this effect, try as much as possible to have your missions start with the previous mission's end screen: doing so will help to avoid confusion.

 #5.
 Make sure your testers won't get stuck

-This is an obvious one — yet very common: make sure your prototype doesn't have:
+This is an obvious yet very important one: make sure your prototype doesn't have: